superxslam/SuperOdom/readme.md

 To launch SuperOdometry, we provide demo datasets for Livox-mid360, VLP-16 and OS1-128 sensor [Download Link](https://drive.google.com/drive/folders/1oA0kRFIH0_8oyD32IW1vZitfxYunzdBr?usp=sharing)

+For more challange dataset, feel free to download from our website [slam_mode](https://superodometry.com/iccv23_challenge_LiI) and [localization_mode](https://superodometry.com/superloc).
+You might want to convert ROS1 bag into ROS2 format using this [link](https://docs.openvins.com/dev-ros1-to-ros2.html).

 Run SuperOdometry using the following command:

 ```bash